A Halloween Prayer Plan

 Woe to those who call evil good, and good evil;

 Who substitute darkness for light and light for darkness;

 Who substitute bitter for sweet and sweet for bitter!

 The Bottom Line for Halloween Prayer: Protect the Children

 This is the bottom line for your bigger prayer plan for Halloween: protect the children.

-Let God lead your heart to expand your Halloween prayer plan to those who have no-one else.
+Ask God who He wants you to “loop into” your personal Halloween prayer plan – and be a warrior fighting for the defenseless.
+Let God lead your heart to expand your Halloween prayer plan to those who have no one else.
 You may never know what miracles your prayers may bring about.